DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/05-part1.md

 his solution had gone unnoticed by others at Kwale Kwale, as he did not interact much with the family.
-Four years later, fifteen households in the three communities had home internet connections, received via domestic satellite dishes planted on the rooves of their houses.
+Four years later, fifteen households in the three communities had home internet connections, received via domestic satellite dishes planted on the roofs of their houses.
 The residents were paying for the internet through a retail service provider under standard contracts.
 We had assisted them to sign up for the services, but the decision to acquire the services was entirely their